By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

-The best sources of protein are wild-caught fish, organic chicken, pork or beef, eggs, organic low- or non-fat dairy products, or non-GMO soy products like tofu, edamame, or tempeh.
+The best sources of protein are smaller, wild-caught fish, organic chicken, organic lean pork or beef, organic eggs, organic dairy products, or non-GMO soy products like tofu, edamame, or tempeh.

 35 to 40 Percent Healthy Fats

 Fat often gets a bad rap as the culprit behind heart disease and obesity.
 However, we need fats, which contain twice the energy per unit weight than proteins and carbohydrates, to use for energy and to make and maintain structures like neurons and cell membranes.
 Our brains, for example, are comprised of more than 60 percent fat.
 Fats also help our bodies absorb nutrients like vitamins A, D, E, and K, as well as carotenoids.
 As foods that do not provoke insulin release, they can actually help us lose weight when eaten in moderation.
 It’s not whether we should eat fats, then, but which kinds of fats we should eat.

 Many doctors credit the enhanced longevity and health patterns of Mediterranean people to the large quantity of olive oil in their diets.
 Studies have shown that olive oil, which is primarily a monounsaturated fat, lowers risk of heart disease, and breast, skin, and colon cancers, and other research points to benefits for arthritis and diabetes.
 Olive oil contains vitamins and squalene, an immunoprotective factor, as well as potent antioxidants that help support immune function and healthy blood pressure.
 Another great source of healthy fat is avocado.
 Avocados offer invaluable antioxidant and anti-inflammatory protection.
 They are rich in vitamin E, folic acid, vitamin B-6, and pantothenic acid, and are a great source of essential minerals and alpha-linolenic acid (ALA), an essential fatty acid.
 Avocados are also rich in glutathione, an anticarcinogenic antioxidant, and beta-sitosterols, which help lower cholesterol.